vllimonad/Instagram-Previewer/README.md

 # Instagram Previewer Application
 An iOS application that provides a comprehensive solution for managing your Instagram posts.

-With the help of Instaggram Previewer you can effortlessly view, reorganize, add, and remove posts, giving you full control over your Instagram content strategy.
+With the help of Instagram Previewer you can effortlessly view, reorganize, add, and remove posts, giving you full control over your Instagram content strategy.

-## How it works?
+You don't need to provide any personal data.
+After opening application you will log in to your account from Instagram website.

 ### Frameworks